-Table 5 Industry readiness approach for ISF December 2025 release
+Table 7 Industry readiness approach for ISF December 2025 release

-Readiness area Initial view of industry readiness Phase 1 - Initiative readiness criteria Individual participant readiness approach Individual participant (or participant category) readiness is not a dependency for go-live.
-However, rule commencement requires impacted participants to make timely system/process changes in readiness for rule commencement 2 December 2025.
-TNSP readiness is a dependency for go-live.
-Rule commencement requires TNSPs to provide AEMO with sufficient information on system security agreements, and corresponding operational or limits advice on their contribution to system security requirements, to facilitate scheduling.
-AEMO readiness By the ISF rule commencement date (2 December 2025) AEMO's: criteria Solution needs to be updated and tested for: Registrations system changes for new standing data requirements. - New ISF Markets Portal: to access Contract information and enablement instructions, to submit/maintain ISF service availability (and other operational information).
-Settlements/Billing changes for NSCAS and NMAS security services procured by AEMO.
-Wholesale data interchange and participant data model support of enablement instructions, ISF schedules and ISF reporting.
-Effective enablement of ISF contracts to maintain power system security and correct operation in conjunction with other existing market systems and processes.
-Effective alarming and enablement of real time response to contingency events impacting ISF services.
+Readiness area Initial view of industry readiness Phase 1 - Initiative readiness criteria Individual participant readiness approach Participant readiness is NOT a dependency for go-live on 2 December 2025 when scheduling of security services contracts come into effect.
+AEMO will not commence enablement of a security service until participants enablement capability has been demonstrated, during or post Market Trial period and approved by AEMO.
+This is to ensure AEMO can schedule services effectively.
+TNSPs must provide AEMO with sufficient information on system security agreements, and corresponding operational or limits advice on their contribution to system security requirements, to facilitate scheduling.
+AEMO readiness criteria By the ISF rule commencement date (2 December 2025) AEMO's: Solution needs to be developed and tested for: - Markets Portal updates: o to access Contract information and enablement instructions, o to submit/maintain security service availability (and other operational information).
+Wholesale data interchange and participant data model support of enablement instructions, schedules and reporting.
+Effective enablement of contracts to maintain power system security and correct operation in conjunction with other existing market systems and processes.
+Effective alarming and enablement of real time response to contingency events impacting system strength and inertia services.
+Settlements/Billing changes for NSCAS and Transitional security services procured by AEMO.
 Business needs to be ready to operate.
 IT support needs to be in place.
-Market Trial Market Trial strategy • Detailed approach along with timings will be confirmed with the issue of an Industry Test Strategy (31 March 2025).
-Please refer to Section 7.1 for a general overview of AEMO's approaches to Industry Testing.
-A market trial is considered appropriate to coordinate activities such as scheduling security services and (if required) settlements runs for all impacted participants to confirm their updated systems and processes against AEMO market systems. • AEMO will allow a two-month period, from 1 October 2025, to conduct the market trial.
-This will allow participants and TNSPs to test: Provision of ISF information to AEMO - contracts, enablement data, operational availability Participant receipt of, and response to, enablement instructions AEMO scheduling of security services Daily enablement reports TNSPs receipt of information to enable contract settlement - Settlements.
-Scoping and planning will occur in collaboration with industry.
-Test plans and coordination • Test plan for coordinated activities will be developed in collaboration with participants reflecting the scope of the trial established in the industry Test Strategy.
+Market Trial Market Trial test strategy Detailed approach covering overall scope and scale, along with timings will be confirmed with the issue of a draft Market Trial Test Strategy on 2 May 2025 and final on 18 July 2025.
+For further information, Section 0 provides a general overview of AEMO's approaches to Industry Testing.
+A market trial is considered appropriate to coordinate activities such as scheduling security services and settlements runs for impacted participants to confirm their enablement capacity by testing those AEMO market systems they will need to interact with, to participate in the enablement process.
+The process for management of any defects identified during Market Trial will be articulated in the Market Trial Test Strategy, with the draft expected to be published in early May.
+Test plans and coordination Test plan for coordinated activities will be developed in collaboration with participants reflecting the scope of the trial established in the Market Trial Test Strategy.
 Industry Test Working Group (ITWG) Q&A sessions available for updates on testing progress and for additional support.
 Sign up at NEMReform@aemo.com.au.
-Participant development support Procedures ISF rule specifies that new procedures and guidelines will need to be developed, consulted on and published by the timeframes set in the final rule. • Refer section 3.1 Procedure consultation timeline.
+Participant development support Procedures ISF rule specifies that new procedures and guidelines will need to be developed, consulted on and published by the timeframes set in the final rule.
+Consultation on Full Security Enablement Procedures have commenced with finals to be published by 31 August 2025.
+Consultation on the enablement methodology will be included in this process.
+Refer section 3.1 Procedures consultation timeline.
 Progress of consultation processes to update the documents will be reported via AEMO's Electricity Wholesale Consultative Forum.
-Technical specifications EMMS Technical Specification tentatively available Q1 2025.
-EMMS Data Model initial technical specification tentatively available March 2025 with monthly updates as required through to go-live. • Market Systems User Group (MSUG) sessions available for additional support.
-Sign up details at https://www.aemo.com.au/energy-systems/market-it-systems/it-change-and-release-management
+Technical specifications EMMS Technical Specification availability: